jmlia/rmines/README.md

-# rmines v0.1.0
+# rmines

 `rmines` is an implementation in pure Rust of the classic game _Minesweeper_.
-As a learner of Rust, I thought that programming the logic of this game would be an interesting challenge to take on.

 ## Dependencies

-This program requires only the `rand` crate.
+This program only uses the `rand` crate.

 ## How to play